Clive Palmer: Titanic II

 In February 2013, at a press conference in New York, Palmer announced plans to build a modern-day replica of the liner RMS Titanic.
 It was planned that Titanic II would be built in China and make its maiden voyage from Southampton to New York City in 2016 (later postponed to 2018).
 Palmer hoped to recreate the Titanic as closely as possible to its familiar external and internal appearance.
 According to Palmer, the Titanic II would be 883 ft long, weigh 55,800 long ton gross, and carry 2,435 passengers and 900 crew.
 Palmer said the Titanic II would honour the memories of those who died and survived on the Titanic.
 The Titanic was operated by the White Star Line and Palmer's company is named Blue Star Line.

 During the first half of 2015, evidence accumulated strongly suggesting that the project had been abandoned.
 The Blue Star Line trademark was listed as "abandoned".
 No construction had been ordered in the Chinese shipyard identified as the likely building site with the workers highly skeptical that the project would ever move beyond the proposal stage.
 In May 2016 it was reported by the administrators for an insolvent Palmer company, Queensland Nickel, that no significant money had been spent on the development of Titanic II in over two years.
-On 27 September 2018, in a press release on its official web site, the Blue Star Line announced that work on the project would recommence, but there has been no confirmation of that since.
-Despite the media release, the web site had not been updated since May 2014.
+On 27 September 2018, in a press release on its official web site, the Blue Star Line announced that work on the project would recommence.

+On 13 March 2024, Palmer held a press conference to announce his revival of the Titanic II project.
+He anticipated that construction would begin in 2025, although a shipyard had yet to be selected.
+Citing the COVID-19 Pandemic as a major factor, prior plans for the ship did not push through, while promising the contract tender for the construction released and signed by June and December 2024, respectively.